-NIHR Applied Research Collaborations (ARCs) support applied health and care research that responds to, and meets, the needs of local populations and local health and care systems.
+NIHR ARCs are regional collaborations between organisations that undertake applied health and care research.
+The NIHR has awarded £157 million over five years to 10 ARCs across England.
+ARCs support applied health and care research that responds to the needs of local populations and health and care systems.

 About our work